StanfordAccelerate/StanfordAccelerate.github.io/index.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/charles.png){: .align-left}
 **Email:** chtsao AT stanford DOT edu
 **Webpage:** <https://www.linkedin.com/in/chtsao/>
-**About:** I am an EE undergraduate student at Stanford University.
+**About:** I am an EE co-term student at Stanford University.
-**Research:** My current research is focused on building a pipeline from common neural network frameworks to Halide, to allow running end-to-end applications on the AHa!
-CGRA.
-This pipeline utilizes onnx, an open source format for AI models (ex.
-PyTorch->Onnx->Halide).
+**Research:** My current research focuses on the SoC side of the AHA Project.
+I'm currently focused on building architecture and software API to support end-to-end hardware reconfiguration and execution on various hardware targets at the press of a button.
+This software API, called the Reconfigurable Device Access Interface (RDAI) API, layers over hardware accelerator API to allow a Halide application to run end-to-end on a custom hardware accelerator (e.g. FPGA, CGRA).
 <p>&nbsp;</p>

 ### Denisse Ventura